-All Emerson College staff and faculty have expanded access to the Adobe Creative Cloud software suite.
+All full-time Emerson College staff and faculty have expanded access to the Adobe Creative Cloud software suite.

 Your license for Adobe is tied to your Emerson credentials, meaning you can install the full Adobe Creative Cloud suite on both your Emerson-owned and personal devices.
 This includes all laptops and desktops running Windows or Mac OS, as well as iOS and Android devices.
 For non-Emerson-owned devices, be sure to check the system requirements of your computer before downloading to ensure the programs can run.

 Keep in mind, you can only have two devices simultaneously licensed through your Emerson login, but you can easily switch the licenses between devices by following our instructions below.